hortonworks/HDP-Public-Utilities/Installation/2.0/readme.txt

 If something fails, you can mostly ctrl-c, fix the pb and re-run the script.
 If the local repository fails in the middle, use -f to force the script to validate it.

+LIMITATIONS
+* Only works for CentOS6
+* Very limited testing performed

 TODO
 * HUE